drsdre/yii2-rethinkdb/UPGRADE.md

 Upgrade from Yii 2.0.1
 ----------------------

-* MongoDB PHP extension min version raised up to 1.5.0.
+* RethinkDB PHP extension min version raised up to 1.5.0.
 You should upgrade your environment in case you are using older version.

 Upgrade from Yii 2.0.0
 ----------------------

-* MongoDB PHP extension min version raised up to 1.4.0.
+* RethinkDB PHP extension min version raised up to 1.4.0.
 You should upgrade your environment in case you are using older version.